Vijaya9418/coroutines/README.md

 //suspend:-

 It is a function that can be paused or resumed at a later time, coroutines can be called only from a suspend function.
 We mark them suspend so that it can be called asynchronously and therefore runs in background thread.
+It is designed to work with coroutine builders like launch or async and allows for asynchronous programming in a sequential and more readable manner.

+import kotlinx.coroutines.*

+fun main() {
+    val scope = CoroutineScope(Dispatchers.Default)

+    scope.launch {
+        println("Before fetching data")

+        val data = fetchData()

+        println("After fetching data: $data")
+    }

+    // Allow some time for the coroutine to execute Thread.sleep(2000)

+    // Don't forget to cleanup the scope scope.cancel()
+}

+suspend fun fetchData(): String {
+    delay(1000) // Simulating a delay of 1 second

+    return "Data fetched successfully"
+}

 //launch:-